 One must not forget that Pranayama practices are not an end in itself.
 Proper Pranayama and meditation should lead on to liberation of the soul and the achievement of ultimate knowledge and wisdom.

 1. ANULOM – BILOM / ALTERNATE NOSTRIL BREATHING

 Slowly inhale through the left nostril.
-Close left nostril and exhale through right nostril.
-Inhale through right nostril, exhale through left nostril.
+Close left nostril and exhale through the right nostril.
+Inhale through the right nostril, exhale through the left nostril.
 Practice the basic alternate nostril breathing at your own pace.
-As you progress, a time ratio can be introduced, such as, breathe in 4 seconds, breathe out 8 seconds.
+As you progress, a time ratio can be introduced, such as, breath in 4 seconds, breathe out 8 seconds.
 Make sure that breathe out is longer than breathe in.
 Start by inhaling through the left nostril and end by exhaling through the left nostril.

 2. Suryaveda Pranayama

 Practice Procedure: Assume a comfortable meditation posture.
 Place the hands on the knees.
 Close the eyes and relax the whole body.
 When the body is comfortable and still watch the breath until it spontaneously becomes slow and deep.
 Close the left nostril with the ring finger and inhale slowly and deeply through the right nostril, then close both nostrils holding breath for 6 secs.
 Exhale gently for 8 secs through left nostril closing the right nostril.